S3N4T0R-0X0/APTs-Adversary-Simulation/README.md

 A comprehensive collection of simulated Advanced Persistent Threat (APT) attacks based on real-world tactics, techniques, and procedures (TTPs) used by state-sponsored APT Groups from `Russia, China, Iran, and North Korea`.

+> [!CAUTION]
+> **Important Notice**: This project is strictly for educational, research, and defensive security purposes only.
+Unauthorized use of these techniques may violate laws and result in serious legal consequences.

 ## 🧠 Overview

 This repository contains detailed adversary simulation APT campaigns targeting various critical sectors.
 Each simulation includes custom tools, command and control (C2) servers, backdoors, exploitation techniques, stagers, bootloaders, and other malicious artifacts that mirror those used in real-world attacks.
 The simulations are based on extensive research from leading cybersecurity firms, including Palo Alto Unit 42, Kaspersky, Microsoft, Cisco, Trellix, CrowdStrike, and WithSecure.

-> [!CAUTION]
-> **Important Notice**: This project is strictly for educational, research, and defensive security purposes only.
-Unauthorized use of these techniques may violate laws and result in serious legal consequences.
+**Learn more about the importance and methodology:**
+- [**Why Adversary Simulation?**](https://medium.com/@S3N4T0R/why-adversary-simulation-a1c69e8bd93a) - Understanding the strategic value of simulating advanced threats
+- [**Adversary Simulation VS Adversary Emulation**](https://medium.com/@S3N4T0R/adversary-simulation-vs-adversary-emulation-381b920a12f6) - Key differences and when to use each approach

 ## 🎯 Simulated APT Groups